 Principal component analysis was carried out to get factor scores for regression analysis as the data was categorical.
 The KMO statistic varies between 0 and 1.
 A value of 0 indicates that the sum of partial correlations is large relative to the sum of correlations, indicating diffusion in the pattern of correlations (hence, factor analysis is likely to be inappropriate).
 A value close to 1 indicates that patterns of correlations are relatively compact and so factor analysis should yield distinct and reliable factors (Field, 2009).
 Kaiser (1974) recommends accepting values greater than 0.5 as barely acceptable.
-According to Hutcheson & Sofroniou (1999) values between 0.5 and 0.7 are mediocre, values between 0.7 and 0.8 are good, values between 0.8 and 0.9 are great and values above 0.9 are superb.
-KMO test result for this variable was 0.651 which was above 0.5 indicating the adequacy of the sample size.
+According to Hutcheson & Sofroniou, 1999, values between 0.5 and 0.7 are mediocre, values between 0.7 and 0.8 are good, values between 0.8 and 0.9 are great and values above 0.9 are superb.
+KMO test result for this variable was 0.753 which was above 0.5 indicating the adequacy of the sample size.

-On carrying out the principal component analysis, one factor was extracted with loadings over 0.5 composed of 5 variables.
+On carrying out the principal component analysis, one factor was extracted with loadings over 0.5 composed of 6 variables.
 Composite scores for the factors was then carried out using the data reduction procedure in SPSS and a single regression factor computed for the one factor.
 Linear regression on factor component scores was carried as the data was categorical.
 The factor was then regressed on the dependent variable generating the following output.
+The role of performance monitoring and reporting on strategy implementation was determined by carrying out a regression analysis between the dependent variable strategy implementation and the independent variable, role of performance monitoring and reporting.
+On running a correlation matrix, there was no multicollinearity in the data as there are no substantial correlations (r > .9) between predictors.
+The proportion of the variance explained by the model was 0.438 (R=0.438).
+The improvement of the model on adding independent variable was good as R changed to 0.191; this change was significant as the Sig.
+F change (0.000) was less than 0.05 at 95% confidence level.
+The model was a significant fit of the data overall, as the sig =0.000 in the ANOVA table at 95% confidence level.
+Finally, the assumption that errors in regression are independent was met; this as the Durbin-Watson statistic (2.034) was close to 2 (and between 1 and 3), as recommended by Field (2009).

-The role of performance planning on strategy implementation was determined by carrying out a regression analysis between the dependent variable strategy implementation, and the independent variable, role of performance planning on strategy implementation.
-On running a correlation matrix, there was no multicollinearity in the data as there are no substantial correlations (r > .9) between predictors. on running the regression analysis, the proportion of the variance explained by the model was 0.190 (R=0.190).
-The improvement of the model on adding independent variable was good as R2 changes to 0.036; the change was significant as the Sig.
-F change (0.036) was less than 0.05 at 95% confidence level.
-The regression model was a significant fit of the data overall, as the sig =0.030 in the ANOVA table at 95% confidence level.
-Finally, the assumption that errors in regression are independent was met; this as the Durbin-Watson statistic (2.166) was close to 2 (and between 1 and 3), as recommended by Field (2009).
-The coefficients (B value=0.176) indicated the contribution of the predictor to the model.
-The contribution was significant as the sig value (0.030) at α =0.05 was less than the recommended maximum sig. value of 0.05.
-Therefore, the null hypothesis H0: Performance planning has no significant influence on strategy implementation in commercial state corporations in Kenya was rejected.
+The coefficient (B value=0.414) indicated the contribution of the predictor to the model.
+The contribution was significant as the sig value (0.000) at $\alpha$ =0.05 was less than the recommended maximum sig. value of 0.05.
+Therefore the null hypothesis H0: Performance monitoring and reporting has no significant influence on strategy implementation in commercial state corporations in Kenya was rejected.